 Then, at the end of the semester — on your final examination — you’ll be presented with a set of facts that you’ve likely never seen before.
 A story in which none of the black-letter rules you’ve learned up to that point in the semester can resolve the problem.
 Relying on the black-letter rules you’ve learned through the semester, your job is to craft arguments (using the reasoning you learned in prior cases) that support and oppose (always arguing both sides) the extension of the rule to cover the new circumstances.

 It’s actually really simple once you come to terms with the reality that it’s unlikely that any of the black-letter rules you learn throughout the semester will fit neatly to the fact patterns you’ll face during exams.
-You’ll need to need to use the reasoning for the rules you learned to help shave the corners off some “square pegs” in order to make sure they fit securely in “round holes.”
+You’ll need to use the reasoning for the rules you learned to help shave the corners off some “square pegs” in order to make sure they fit securely in “round holes.”

 Applying legal reasoning is a skill you’ll need to practice, for sure… just like creative writing.